 you move in with a partner who has made a claim for Universal Credit

 After your tax credits stop, you can only make a new claim for tax credits if you get the severe disability premium or got it in the past month and are still eligible for it.

 Once you have applied for Universal Credit, you will get a letter from HMRC (called your ‘award review’) to end your tax credit award.
 This is different to your normal tax credits renewal letter.

 You will need to check and confirm your personal details and income.
-How you work out your income will depend if you are:
+How you work out your income depends on if you are:

 Tax credit overpayments

 Your award review letter may tell you that you need to pay back any tax credits overpayments when you end your tax credits.

 You can also get a letter at a later date telling you that you need to repay an overpayment if:

 you had to report any changes from your award review

 You will be told when repayments start to come out of your Universal Credit.